Samburu Game

 tented camps in the Samburu Region.
 Samburu Intrepids

 and Samburu Lodge are just two of them.
-The Samburu

-conservationists George Adamson and Joy Adamson raised
+in which conservationists George Adamson and Joy Adamson

-and award winning movie Born Free.
+book and award winning movie Born Free.

 Buffalo